 The Great Light – unravelling its past

-One of Titanic Foundation's trustees, Dr Sally Montgomery OBE, shares the fascinating story behind researching the Great Light.
+One of Maritime Belfast Trust's trustees, Dr Sally Montgomery OBE, shares the fascinating story behind researching the Great Light.

 It all started with a letter

 This blog is an account of how I unravelled the story of the Great Light.
 While it may read sequentially it was messier than that, which is hard to write.
 Needless to say, you are constantly chasing threads of information – some are blind ends and others lead you on an amazing journey, helped by great people.

 It all started with a letter.
 The letter was written to Titanic Belfast, the world’s leading tourist attraction, by Irish Lights early in 2015.
 It was passed to Maritime Belfast Trust, the charity committed to preserving Belfast’s maritime and industrial heritage.
 Irish Lights had removed Mew Island Lighthouse’s optic from its tower in 2014.
 As part of the plan to remove the optic and replace it with a modern LED light, Irish Lights were seeking a new home so that it could be preserved.
 However, when the lighthouse optic is seven metres tall and weighed ten tonnes, the options were very limited.
 The letter stated that it was a First Order Dioptric Lens.

 Were we interested?
 The Board of Maritime Belfast agreed we should look into this further and I was asked to research and write a short report on the history and heritage value of the Optic.
 The letter started three years of research, fundraising and construction by Maritime Belfast to secure what turned out to be a very important historic maritime object.

 The first thing you learn when you research lighthouses is that more is written about the construction of the lighthouse than the technical aspects of producing the beam of light.
 I knew, or thought I knew, that the optic included 8 First Order lenses, and the metal frame was stamped with the manufacturer’s names and date; Barbier and Fenestre 1887.